Manage your kid’s constipation. Get quick relief with real foods using a food first strategy.

 - 14 to 18 year-old girls should get about 26 g of fiber each day

 - 14 to 18 year-old boys should get about 38 g of fiber each day

-Target five age-appropriate servings of fruits and veggies each day –this will give fiber and water together.
+- Target five age-appropriate servings of fruits and veggies each day –this will give fiber and water together.

-Frequently serve high fiber fruits and veggies, leaving the skin on (prunes, plums, berries, beans, cruciferous veggies like broccoli, cauliflower).
+- Frequently serve high fiber fruits and veggies, leaving the skin on (prunes, plums, berries, beans, cruciferous veggies like broccoli, cauliflower).

-Swap refined grains like white bread and white pasta to whole grain versions such as whole wheat bread, brown rice, whole wheat pasta, and fiber-rich cereals.
+- Swap refined grains like white bread and white pasta to whole grain versions such as whole wheat bread, brown rice, whole wheat pasta, and fiber-rich cereals.

-Add beans to your meals such as kidney, black or pinto beans.
+- Add beans to your meals such as kidney, black or pinto beans.

-Fruit nectars are different than fruit juices.
+Fruit nectars are different from fruit juices.
 Juices that are labeled 100% fruit juice are just that—100% juice.

-I suggest this for all my families who deal with constipation, and I’ve seen it work in children who are non-mobile due to a medical condition such as cerebral palsy or developmental delay, or other mobility constraint.
+I suggest this as a quick home remedy for all my families who deal with chronic constipation.
+I’ve seen it work in children who are non-mobile due to a medical condition such as cerebral palsy or developmental delay, or other mobility constraint.

 The seeds on berries like strawberries add roughage and bulk to stools.

-Cherries or apricots.
+3. Cherries or Apricots

-Add them to cereal, or grind in a coffee bean grinder and mix into hot cereal such as oatmeal, or layer atop cold high fiber cereal.
+Add them to cereal, or grind in a coffee bean grinder and mix into hot cereal such as oatmeal.
+Layer atop cold high fiber cereal or yogurt.